mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 > The [OPC.UA.PubSub][OPC.UA.PubSub] specification offers the connectionless approach as an additional option to session based client-server interoperability and claims that it is a consistent part of the OPC UA specifications suit.
 > **As a result, it may be recognized as the IoT ready technology.**

+[OPC UA Part 14: PubSub][OPC.UA.PubSub] promotes interoperability of loosely coupled **PubSub Applications**.
+By design, they often will not even know each other.
+Their primary relationship is the shared understanding of:

+- specific semantics of exchanged data,
+- the syntax and semantics of messages that include these data, and
+- common underlying messages transport layer.

 The specification claims that the PubSub integrates into the existing OPC UA technology but as result of applying the connectionless communication it is easier to implement low power and low-latency communications on local networks.
 Additionally, the specification states that PubSub is based on the [OPC UA Information Model][CAS.OPCUAIMD] with the aim of seamless integration into **OPC UA Servers** and **OPC UA Clients**.
-Nevertheless, the PubSub communication does not require such a role dependency, i.e there is no necessity for **Publisher** or **Subscriber** to be either an **OPC UA Server** or an **OPC UA Client** to participate in the communication.
+Nevertheless, the PubSub communication does not require such a role dependency, i.e. there is no necessity for **Publisher** or **Subscriber** to be either an **OPC UA Server** or an **OPC UA Client** to participate in the communication.

 > **Note**: Unfortunately, [OPC UA Information Model][CAS.OPCUAIMD] is not used to promote **PubSub Applications** interoperability.
 This concept is only employed to define **Security Key Service** and **Configuration Service** models, which have an only indirect impact on the **PubSub Applications** interoperability.